stealthman22/100-days-of-code/log.md

 More js challenges.
 Did another Css design tutorial, didn't quite get it but I will work on it more.
 Got some issues with adding smooth transitions to animations

+Day 22 (3rd April 2018)

+Ya so I missed today, deliberately too.
+I needed to take a step back and reevaluate.
+What am I doing wrong?
+How far have I come?
+How can I get better?.
+I tried to prepare a goal oriented time table so I can push myself more and make the best of my time and efforts.

+Day 22 (4th April 2018)